ayushkmr/spa-pup/SYSTEM_DESIGN.md

 - Business logic implementation in services
 - Validation using class-validator
 - Error handling and logging
+- Scheduled tasks using @nestjs/schedule
+- Cron jobs for automated appointment status management
+- JWT-based authentication and authorization
+- Statistics generation and reporting

 ### Database (PostgreSQL)
 - Relational database for storing waiting lists, puppies, and entries